IRS Guidelines on Digital Asset Reporting 2025

 3. Global Enforcement is Expanding

-Though this article focuses on IRS compliance, crypto tax reporting is going global.
+Though this article focuses on IRS compliance, digital asset reporting is going global.
 The OECD Crypto-Asset Reporting Framework will standardize digital asset disclosures across borders.
 Many U.S. taxpayers using offshore exchanges may be subject to FBAR or FATCA reporting obligations as well.

-CountDeFi Tip: Even if your country doesn’t yet enforce crypto disclosures, regulations are tightening globally.
-Preparing now ensures you’re audit-ready — anywhere.
+CountDeFi Tip: Even if your country does not yet enforce digital asset disclosures, regulations are tightening globally.
+Preparing now ensures you are audit-ready, in any jurisdiction.

 Common Mistakes to Avoid

-Mistakes in crypto tax reporting are more common than many realize.
+Mistakes in digital asset reporting are more common than many realize.
 Here are key pitfalls to avoid:

 Even small trades or NFT flips must be reported.
 The IRS has added a yes/no digital asset question on Form 1040.
 Answering "no" while transacting can be considered perjury.

-If you receive crypto as payment for goods or services, it’s business income and must be reported differently than capital gains.
+If you receive digital assets as payment for goods or services, it is business income and must be reported differently than capital gains.

 While not taxable, these must be tracked to preserve cost basis and transaction history.
 Failing to do so can result in overpaying tax or incomplete records.